chris-schmitz/L5SimpleFM/readme.md

 This tool has been made specifically for Laravel 5 integration and can be installed via composer from the [packagist repository](https://packagist.org/packages/cschmitz/l5simplefm).

+An example Task project built using L5SimpleFM can be found [here on github](https://github.com/chris-schmitz/TaskWithL5SimpleFM).

 Readme Contents:

 - [Quick Examples](#quick-examples)